Neurosurgery and Pain Specialists of the Carolinas, PC

 General Information--Dr. Curling:

-For medicolegal claims, four levels of service are available.
+For medicolegal claims, three levels of service for new patient evaluations are available.
 If the patient is within 4 months of the date of injury at the time of scheduling request to our office, Dr. Curling will schedule an "Early Intervention Evaluation" (NP1), which will include a comprehensive evaluation of all appropriate medical and medicolegal issues and will usually be followed by further evaluation and treatment in our office, if determined to be necessary (and pending approval of the treatment plan by the appropriate party).
-If it has been greater than 4 months since the date of injury, the patient/claimant will usually be scheduled for an "Independent Medical Evaluation" (NP3).
-Unique to North Carolina workers' compensation claims, another type of medicolegal evaluation is available--"Additional Opinion on Rating" (NP2).
-Patients previously seen by Dr. Curling and being referred back for pain management after more than a one year hiatus and/or following some substantial change since being last seen (e.g., surgery) can be scheduled for a "Comprehensive Reevaluation for Pain Management" (NP4).
-NP2 and NP3 visits are scheduled as an "evaluation only", and further treatment is not usually offered, unless felt to be necessary and appropriate and agreed upon by all involved parties following review of the report of the evaluation.
-A signed Memorandum of Understanding will be required to schedule any medicolegal case and prepayment will be required for all but an Early Intervention Evaluation.
-The five types of new patient appointments with Dr. Curling are summarized in the table below:
+If it has been greater than 4 months since the date of injury, the patient/claimant will be scheduled for an "Independent Medical Evaluation" (as per NC G.S.
+97.27a) or "Complex Consultation/2nd Opinion" (as per NC G.S.
+97-25) (NP3).
+Unique to North Carolina workers' compensation claims, another type of medicolegal evaluation is available if requested--"Additional Opinion on Rating" (NP2).
+However, an NP2 evaluation will address no issues except an impairment rating and then only if Dr. Curling deems the patient to be at MMI; as such, in the vast majority of cases, an IME is a more appropriate choice for an initial evaluation.
+Note that patients previously seen by Dr. Curling and being referred back for reevaluation and/or treatment after more than a one year hiatus and/or following some substantial change since being last seen (e.g., surgery) will be scheduled as an IME/Complex Consultation rather than a routine return visit.
+While further evaluation and treatment is usually anticipated following non-medicolegal consults or Early Intervention Evaluations (if indicated and requested), NP2 and NP3 visits are scheduled as an "evaluation only", and further treatment in our office is not anticipated, unless felt to be necessary and appropriate and agreed upon by all involved parties following review of the findings of the evaluation.
+A signed Memorandum of Understanding and prepayment will be required before an appointment time will be offered for any medicolegal case.
+To begin the referral process, a referral form needs to be completed and returned (can be requested from our office or downloaded via the links that the bottom of this page).

 Also note carefully that Dr. Curling strictly limits his practice to the realm of neurosurgery and related pain conditions.
 He does not perform general occupational injury evaluations, nor will he address issues that he deems to be outside of his area of expertise.
 If evaluation by another specialist is felt to be most appropriate, Dr. Curling will facilitate that referral if desired.
 If it is unclear whether an evaluation of a particular patient by Dr. Curling is appropriate, we would recommend that you contact us to discuss the specifics of the situation.
 While Dr. Curling does not routinely require that records be submitted for review prior to requesting an appointment, he may do so in these situations in order to determine the appropriateness of a referral.